 - We have a number of writing projects that are in the planning stages, or are large and ongoing, for which we have written planning documents to help us keep track of what we need to get done.

-- The MDN staff writers use a Trello board to manage current and future documentation projects.
+- The MDN staff writers use a tool called Taiga to manage current and future documentation projects.
 You can take a look to see what we're doing and how it's going, and you can see what projects we'd like to see happen soon.
 Some of those will be taken on by staff writers, but you should feel free to take one over if you like!
-For more information about how this board is used and how you can use it, you can read this page.
+For more information about the agile processes followed by the MDN team, see our Process page on the Mozilla wiki.

 Possibly the most important relationships to develop and maintain, as a member of the MDN writing community, are those you develop and sustain with the developers.
 They create the software we're developing, but they're also the most useful source of information we have.
 It's crucial that we maintain good relations with developers—the more they like you, the more likely they are to answer your questions quickly, accurately, and thoroughly!